AP Art and Design Program

 Your Goal for the Course

 You’ll create a portfolio of college-level work and submit it for evaluation (instead of taking a year-end paper-and-pencil AP Exam).
-A qualifying portfolio score can earn you college credit and/or advanced placement.
+A qualifying portfolio score can earn you college credit, advanced placement, or both.

 Check Portfolio Policies